Kronborg: Frederick II's Kronborg

 As a consequence of developments in the military technique of the era and the improved striking power of the artillery, it became clear that it was necessary to modernize the fortifications of Krogen.
 After the conclusion of the Northern Seven Years' War in 1570, King Frederick II initiated an extension of the advanced bastions to relieve the medieval curtain wall.
 The main architect was the Flemish architect Hans Hendrik van Paesschen and the fortification works were completed in 1577.
 After this, the castle acquired its current name of Kronborg (lit.
 'Crown Castle').

 The castle itself was rebuilt from 1574 to 1585, with the separated buildings of Krogen being extended to three coherent wings.
 The north wing was equipped with chambers for the king, queen and her ladies-in-waiting as well as for the chancellery.
 In the south wing, the medieval building in the southeast corner was refitted as a modern chapel with the vaulted windows facing the chapel being retained.
 Frederick was a keen patron of theatre and players performed at the castle when he held court there in 1579.

 Initially, the castle was reconstructed only to a height of two storeys.
 In 1578, however, the Flemish architect Anthonis van Obbergen was engaged as new master builder and work was undertaken to make Kronborg even larger and more magnificent.
 The sculptural work was coordinated by Gert van Groningen.
 As a sign of the new ambitions, the south wing was heightened by one storey and a new, gigantic ball room placed over the chapel.
 Soon after the west and north wings were also heightened by one storey.
 Finally, the east wing was also heightened with a passageway, The Queen's Gallery, allowing the Queen comfortable passage from her chambers in the north wing to the ball room in the south wing.
 The exterior walls were clad with sandstone from Scania, and the new castle was given a roof with copper sheeting.

 James VI of Scotland stayed in the castle in 1590 after his marriage to Anne of Denmark.
-King James gave 2,000 Danish dalers in gold coins to the officers and servants in the castle as a reward.
+James gave 2,000 Danish dalers in gold coins to the officers and servants in the castle as a reward.